HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 #### LCP content types

-The LCP element can be anything like an image, a heading, or a paragraph of text.
+The LCP element can be a number of different types of content, like an image, a heading, or a paragraph of text.

 {{ figure_markup(
   image="top-lcp-element-types.png",